puppetlabs/puppetlabs-apache/README.md

 ##### `sendfile`

 Forces Apache to use the Linux kernel's `sendfile` support to serve static files, via the [`EnableSendfile`][] directive.
-Valid options: 'On', 'Off'.
+Values: 'On', 'Off'.

 Default: 'On'.